3/4 Joint Degree Program

 • April 1st – April 30th:

-Applicants will receive a final decision from undergraduate institution.
-SUNY will notify Program Advisors of our decision
+Applicants will receive a final decision from undergraduate institution and SUNY Optometry.

 • May 1st: